archonic/limestone/README.md

 * Pretty modals using bootstrap integrated into rails_ujs data-confirm.
 Demonstrated with cancel account button.
 * Banner with a link to billing page users that are past due.
 * Opinionated search integration using Elasticsearch via Searchkick.
 Gem is in place but integration is up to you.
-* Feature rollout using the rollout gem.
-Installed but features are up to you.
+* Feature control using the flipper gem.
+Demonstrated with public_registration.
+* 86% RSpec test coverage.

 ## Roadmap
 * In-browser image cropping using jcrop or the likes.
-* Example feature which controls if public registration is available.
 * Custom error pages.

 ## Notes
 * RSpec controller tests have been omitted in favour of requests tests.
+* You can run tests locally with `docker-compose run website rspec`

 ## Getting Started
 * Install [Docker](https://docs.docker.com/engine/installation/)